dib-lab/2015-khmer-wok3-counting/2015-wok-counting.rst

    Figure 2: Graphalign path counting on error corrected reads (x axis) vs dumb mapping (y axis)

-Again, we see greater sensitivity, due to "correcting" transcripts that may differ only by a base or two.
-But we also see this strange branch of counts at x = 0 (poor graph coverage) but with high mapping coverage - what gives?
+Again, we see mildly greater sensitivity, due to "correcting" transcripts that may differ only by a base or two.
+But we also see increased counts above the main correlation, especially above the branch of counts at x = 0 (poor graph coverage) but with high mapping coverage - what gives?
 Inspection reveals that these are reads with high mapping coverage but little to no graph alignment.
 Essentially,